Uterine balloon tamponade: Devices

 Various UBT devices are available.
 Each device varies in cost, reusability, and in the body of evidence supporting its efficacy.
 The list below is not exhaustive.

 Condom-catheter

 Condom-catheter uterine balloon tamponade devices are the least expensive and generally most accessible globally, as they are constructed from commonly available medical supplies including a condom and foley catheter.

 ESM-UBT

-The ESM-UBT, developed by the Vayu Global Health Foundation, was specifically designed for implementation in low-resource settings and costs a fraction compared to upwards of $300 USD for other commercially available devices.
+The ESM-UBT, developed by the Vayu Global Health Foundation, was specifically designed for implementation in low-resource settings and costs a fraction compared to upwards of US$300 for other commercially available devices.
 The FDA approved device consists of a size 24 urinary catheter, condoms, o-rings, Luer‐lock one-way valve, an illustrated checklist, and a data collection card.
 Numerous studies support the efficacy of the ESM-UBT in controlling refractory postpartum hemorrhage, and it has been endorsed by the International Federation of Gynecology and Obstetrics (FIGO) as second-line management for postpartum hemorrhage.

 The device is available under the trade name Dr. Burke's ESM-UBT Kit in India and Nepal.